drizzle-lang/drizzle/docs/syntax/datatypes.md

 ## Functions

-As Sapphire supports *higher order functions*, meaning that functions can be passed as parameters, then these functions need to have a type hinting syntax.
+As Drizzle supports *higher order functions*, meaning that functions can be passed as parameters, then these functions need to have a type hinting syntax.

 The syntax is as simple as possible, simply the types in the argument tuple, the return type operator and the return type, all contained in parentheses.